oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Implementers are advised to refer to the Privacy Considerations in Section 10 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

+## Type Identifier

+Issuers are advised to consider issuing SD-JWT VCs using more specific and different types to support use cases where the type information would lead to unwanted leakage of additional context information.

+## JWT Issuer Metadata

+Issuers are advised to use

 # Relationships to Other Documents

 TBD